LeandroPintosChelli/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ### Requirements

 * C programming language
-* Ubuntu 14.04 LTS
+* Ubuntu 16.04
-* gcc using the flags -Wall -Werror -Wextra and -pedantic
+* cc using the flags -Wall -Werror -Wextra and -pedantic

 ## Synopsis